 Whether your business or organization is seeking to obtain a loan or attract investment capital, confirming your financial status is fundamental.
 That’s where Cody Ravalli, CPA can assist you.
-Cody regularly prepares CPA letters and other CPA services for a wide range of clients in the New York City area and around the country including individuals, small and midsize businesses, and nonprofit organizations.
+Cody regularly prepares CPA letters and other CPA services for a wide range of clients in Brooklyn, New York City, and around the country including individuals, small and midsize businesses, and nonprofit organizations.

 When it comes to confirming your income, assets, liabilities, and other financial information, having the guidance of a professional certified public accountant is a wise choice.
 Contact Cody Ravalli, CPA today to get started on your CPA services.

 What Is a CPA Letter for Income Verification?

 A CPA letter is a document prepared and signed by a licensed CPA that confirms certain financial information or transactions.
 This letter is often used as a form of verification for third parties, such as lenders, investors, and government agencies, that require independent verification of financial data.

 CPA letters can take various forms depending on their purpose.
 For example, a lender may require a CPA letter to confirm a borrower’s financial status, including income, assets, and liabilities.
 Similarly, an investor may request a CPA letter to verify a company’s financial statements before making an investment decision.